 Chief Strategy Officer

 Frances oversees the delivery of CDP’s programs.
 Having spent eight years in the private finance sector, primarily at Dresdner Kleinwort's Global Equities Division, Frances joined CDP in 2007 to manage and expand the supply chain program.
-Frances sits on the board of EIRIS, an ethical investment organization.
+Frances is a trustee for the EIRIS foundation.
 She holds an MSc in Environmental Technology from Imperial College.

 Director of Stakeholders